Improving Schroeppel and Shamir's Algorithm for Subset Sum via Orthogonal Vectors

 A mild variant of Assumption~\ref{assumption} can be made without loss of generality since relatively standard extensions of the method by~\cite{schroeppel} can be used to solve the instance more efficiently if it does not hold.
-We discuss Assumption~\ref{assumption} more later.
-We now illustrate the representation technique by outlining a proof of the following statement: \begin{theorem} There is a randomized output-linear time reduction that reduces an instance of Subset Sum satisfying Assumption~\ref{assumption} to an equivalent instance of $\wOV\left(2^{n/2}\binom{|M|}{|M|/4}/2^{|M|},|M|/4\right)$. \end{theorem}
+We discuss the justification of Assumption~\ref{assumption} more later.
+We now illustrate the representation technique by outlining proof of the following statement: \begin{theorem} An instance of Subset Sum satisfying Assumption~\ref{assumption} can be reduced to an equivalent instance of $\wOV\left(2^{n/2}\binom{|M|}{|M|/4}/2^{|M|},|M|, |M|/4\right)$ in the linear (in the size of the output) randomized time. \end{theorem}

 The reduction from Theorem~\ref{simple-secondmain-thm} is described in Algorithm~\ref{secondmain-alg}, and uses the standard notation $\equiv_p$ to denote equivalence modulo $p$.
 We now describe the intuition of the algorithm.
-For partition of $[n]$ into $L,M,R$, it \emph{expands} the search space by looking for pairs $(A_1,A_2)$ where \emph{both} $A_1$ and $A_2$ may intersect with $M$ in $|M|/4$ elements.
+For partition of $[n]$ into $L,M,R$, it \emph{expands} the search space by looking for pairs $(A_1,A_2)$ where $A_1 \in 2^{L \cup M}$, $A_2 \in 2^{R \cup M}$ and both $A_1$ and $A_2$ use $|M|/4$ elements of $M$.
 This is useful since the assumed solution $S$ is \emph{represented} by the $\binom{|M \cap S|}{|M|/4}\approx 2^{|M|/2}$ partitions $(A_1,A_2)$ of $S$ that are in the expanded search space.
-Together with the Assumption~\ref{assumption}, this allows us in turn to narrow down the search space by restricting the search to look only for pairs $(A_1,A_2)$ satisfying $w(A_1)\equiv_p x$, and thus $w(A_2)\equiv_p t- x$.
+Together with Assumption~\ref{assumption}, this allows us in turn to narrow down the search space by restricting the search to look only for pairs $(A_1,A_2)$ satisfying $w(A_1)\equiv_p x$, and thus $w(A_2)\equiv_p t- x$.
 Thus, the algorithm enumerates all candidates for $A_1$ and $A_2$ in respectively $\Ll$ and $\Rr$ and the instance of weighted orthogonal vectors detects a disjoint pair of candidates with weights summing to $t$.

-Thus one direction of the correctness of the algorithm follows directly: If the produced instance of weighted orthogonal vectors is a YES-instance, the union of the two found sets is a solution to the subset sum instance.
+One direction of the correctness of the algorithm follows directly: If the produced instance of weighted orthogonal vectors is a YES-instance, the union of the two found sets is a solution to the Subset Sum instance.

 Conversely, we claim that if the instance of Subset Sum is a YES-instance and Assumption~\ref{assumption} holds, then with good probability the output instance of Weighted Orthogonal Vectors is a YES-instance.
-Let $S$ be the solution of the subset sum instance, so $w(S)=t$ and $|S \cap M|=|M/2|$.
+Let $S$ be the solution of the Subset Sum instance, so $w(S)=t$ and $|S \cap M|=|M/2|$ by Assumption~\ref{assumption}.
 Note that